-School tours are scheduled each Tuesday at 9:30.
-To discover more about Glen Waverley Primary please contact us by phoning 03 9802 9938 or send us an email.
+School tours are scheduled each Tuesday at 9:30 during the school term.
+To discover more about Glen Waverley Primary School please contact us to book a tour by phoning 03 9802 9938 or send us an email.

 (Click here for a printed copy)

 For Government payments you may be eligible for please follow this link.